-Making a will is important if you want to be certain your wishes will be met after you die.
+Making a will is important if you want to make sure your wishes will be met after you die.

 What is my "estate"?

-Your estate is everything you own, including all your money and savings, any properties you own, all your personal possessions, and any investments you have made.
+Your estate is everything you own, including your money and savings, any properties you own, all your personal possessions, and any investments.

 Making a will

 There are several different ways you can make a legally-valid will (a will recognised by the law):